-When it comes to savvy in interpreting the impact of media on today’s youth culture, Bob’s experience as a parent and a youth pastor are immediately obvious.
+When it comes to savvy interpretation of the impact that media has on today’s youth culture, Bob’s experience as a parent and a youth pastor are immediately obvious.

 Bob joined Focus on the Family in 1991.
-He now reaches more than 700 radio stations and internet outlets weekly with his syndicated Plugged In feature.
+He now reaches more than 900 radio outlets with his syndicated Plugged In feature.
 The audio version of the review was nominated for a National Religious Broadcaster’s award in 2011.

-His website, PluggedIn.com and its smart phone apps provide up-to-date reviews of new movie releases and information on the hottest music, television, DVDs and video games and apps impacting today’s youth culture.
+His website, PluggedIn.com provides up-to-date reviews of new movie releases and information on the hottest music, television, DVDs and video games and apps impacting today’s youth culture.

 You’re likely to see Bob interviewed on media outlets such as CNN, CNBC, Daystar Television, MSNBC, Fox News as well as by the Associated Press, Entertainment Weekly, the Los Angeles Times, Chicago Sun-Times and The New York Times—confronting the controversial entertainment issues that impact families.